The MIDY Methods Healthy Eating Program

 They need to practice these skills, over and over, within a structured program.
 Every time they practice, they not only get better at the skill, they build the belief that change is possible.

-The Eat Healthy Coaching Curriculum helps people practice simple tasks, strategically, sequentially, segmentally.
+The MIDY Healthy Coaching Curriculum helps people practice simple tasks, strategically, sequentially, segmentally.

-Eat Healthy Coaching uses what I call a “5 S framework”.
+MIDY Healthy uses what I call a “5 S framework”.

 All tasks, materials, and ideas are:

 Simple: As simple as possible.
 Simpler than you can believe, sometimes.
 (Bear with me.
 This works.)

 Segmental: Parts of a whole.
 Most people take on too much too fast.
 In order to succeed you need tasks broken up, even tasks that seem “easy” to you.

 Sequential: Step by step.
 They go in a logical order.
 Each one builds on the previous one.

 Strategic: There’s a larger purpose here.
 There’s a big “why”.
 Each task, material, and idea has a reason to be there.